williamrheeth/TIDY/README.md

 ## News
-- ⚡(2025-12-03): TIDY repo opening
+- ⚡(2026-06-018): TIDY repo opening

 <hr />

-> **Abstract:** *Thermal infrared (TIR) imaging enhances robotic perception in adverse conditions but is fundamentally degraded by severe structured and random noise.
-Existing denoising methods not only depend on self-supervision via synthetic noise resulting in poor generalization, but also employ computationally heavy models that are impractical for real-time robotics.
-We address both limitations with TIDY via explicitly exploiting the wavelet domain in a novel manner: by leveraging wavelet entropy with a novel directional stripe index into the loss function with wavelet transform as an encoder/decoder, it isolates stochastic noise and orientation-specific stripe artifacts, achieving 20–30% improvements in PSNR and SSIM compared to the strongest baselines, while reducing computational complexity by an order of magnitude.
-To enable supervised learning on real sensor noise, we further introduce SCaN-TIR, the first real stereo clean-noisy paired dataset.
-Extensive evaluations show that TIDY not only delivers state-of-the-art denoising, even in zero-shot conditions, but also substantially enhances downstream robotics tasks such as thermal inertial odometry and monocular depth estimation, all while sustaining real-time efficiency.
-Both TIDY and the SCaN-TIR dataset will be publicly released..*
+> **Abstract:** *Thermal infrared (TIR) imaging has been a popular choice for field robotics due to its robust perception capability under low light visual degradation, but it suffers from severe stochastic and fixed-pattern noise that breaks downstream estimation.
+This noise is intensified indoors due to low thermal contrast and uniform temperature distributions, contributing to the relative lack of indoor TIR deployments.
+Existing TIR denoising methods exhibit a poor accuracy-efficiency tradeoff, either too slow for online deployment required in robotics or insufficiently robust to severe degradation, while typically being trained on synthetic noise.
+Addressing these problems, we propose TIDY, a lightweight wavelet-domain denoiser trained on real clean-noisy TIR data.
+By reformulating TIR denoising in the wavelet domain, TIDY explicitly disentangles noise from structural content, enabling targeted suppression with reduced spatial complexity, significantly improving inference speed over prior methods (~34Hz).
+TIDY introduces two new metrics, Wavelet Entropy and Wavelet Directional Stripe Index, as complementary loss terms to explicitly suppress stochastic noise and stripe artifacts.
+Across severe indoor corruption and zero-shot settings, TIDY improves robustness and yields consistent gains in downstream robotics tasks including thermal inertial odometry and monocular depth estimation.*
 <hr />

 ## TIDY & SCaN-TIR Overview